sourceduty/Connect-Xs/README.md

 - Implement GPT logic checks to guarantee compliance with the dual-line placement rule.
 - Regular debugging to ensure GPT adheres to game rules.

+Notes:
-Note: Connect X's, an original game by Sourceduty, requires adherence to these instructions for a seamless experience.
-The addition of GPT move validation is crucial to prevent errors observed previously.
+- Connect X's, an original game by Sourceduty, requires adherence to these instructions for a seamless experience.
+- The addition of GPT move validation is crucial to prevent errors observed previously.
 ```
 #
 ### CONVERSATION STARTERS